 Coffee with Margo

-Patisserie Margo is a small, family owned and operated bakery that has been making fresh baked goods every morning, from scratch, for almost 20 years.
-To really understand the history of this place you have to go to the source, Margo.
-She isn't just a name on our sign, she is the heart and soul of this bakery.
+Patisserie Margo is a small, family owned and operated bakery that has been making fresh baked goods every morning, from scratch, for 20 years.
+To really understand the history of this place you have to go to the source, Margo Bredeson.
+She isn't just a name on the sign, she is the heart and soul of the bakery.
 To this day you can find her at both of our locations, baking croissants, rolling baguette, mixing muffins, chatting with our regular customers... always busy.
-But every once in a while you can catch her for her afternoon coffee and a chat.
+But every once in a while you can catch her for her afternoon cup of coffee and a chat.
 And that is exactly what I did, and here is her story...

 When did your love for making food begin?

 It started visually, rather than for eating.
 And it started when I was pretty young.
 My grandmother used to make incredibly beautiful desserts, and Christmas cookies that looked like jewels.
 I wasn't to interested in food as a kid.
 I was a very picky eater.
 I just loved what was happening visually.
 Then when I got past my picky eating phase when I was in high school and college, then I started realizing that the way to most anyone's heart is through their stomach.
 If you feed people really good food it's always a nice foray into making new friendships.
 So that's how it began.

 I think my first attempt at baking I was about fifteen.
 I made a pecan pie and I didn't bake it well enough so it was runny.
 So my first attempt was pretty disastrous because you can't really eat an under baked pecan pie...
 After that I started wanting to make things how I wanted them.
 So I started taking recipes apart and doing things a little differently.
 I always liked the science of the process.
 What difference did it make if you creamed butter and sugar at a high speed as opposed to a low speed?
 Why do cookies turn out crispy sometimes and soft and puffy other times?
 So I started doing that when I was in high school and college.